Mikael/FindRetros-Account-creator/README.md

 ## Overview

-This Python script automates the process of creating accounts on a website using a combination of random data generation, CAPTCHA solving, and HTTP requests.
+This Python script automates the process of creating accounts on findretros using a combination of random data generation, CAPTCHA solving, and HTTP requests.
 It uses CapMonster to solve CAPTCHA challenges, handles HTTP requests for registration, and manages user credentials by saving them to a file.

 **Note:** This script is intended for educational purposes only.
 Use it responsibly and ensure you comply with the terms of service of any website you interact with.